Multiplicity of powers of path ideals of a line graph: Introduction

 \section{Introduction}

+Let $G$ be a finite simple graph with vertex set $V=\{x_1, \ldots, x_n\}$ and edge set $E$.
+The ideal generated by all quadratic monomials $x_ix_j$ such that $\{x_i,x_j\}\in E$ is called the {\it edge ideal} of $G$, denoted by $I(G)$.
 The edge ideal was introduced and studied by Villarreal in \cite{Vil90}.
-Let $G$ be a finite simple graph with vertex set $V=\{x_1, \cdots, x_n\}$ and edge set $E$.
-The ideal generated by all quadratic monomials $x_ix_j$ such that $\{x_i,x_j\}\in E$ is called the {\it edge ideal} of $G$, denoted by $I(G)$.
-Since then, the study of edge ideals of simple graphs, particularly the properties of their powers, has become a vibrant and active topic in combinatorial commutative algebra.
-For more detailed information, refer to the exposition paper \cite{BBH17} and the references therein.
+Since then, the study of edge ideals of simple graphs, particularly the properties of their powers, has become a vibrant topic in combinatorial commutative algebra.
+For more detailed information in this direction, we refer to the exposition paper \cite{BBH17} and the references therein.